ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software developer go broke?
-Because he lost his domain in a phishing attack!
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet!

-2. Why did the computer go to the doctor?
-Because it had a virus!
+2. Why did the cybersecurity expert bring a ladder to work?
+Because they heard the system had high-level security!

-3. Why did the programmer quit his job?
-Because he didn't get arrays!
+3. Why did the software developer go broke?
+Because they didn't have enough cache!

-4. Why was the math book sad?
-Because it had too many problems to solve, just like debugging software!
+4. Why don't programmers like nature?
+Because they prefer artificial intelligence!

 [
-Mon Jul 17 01:51:56 UTC 2023
+Tue Jul 18 01:57:16 UTC 2023
  ]